taylortempleton/VerificationPractice_SimpleCPU/README.md

 ## EDA Playground Simulations

 *I work within EDA playground, as I do not have access to commercial simulators and there is no EDAPlayground/Github sync.
 *Unfortunately, EDA Playground itself is often laggy.
-All sims last confirmed functional as-is 5/30.
+All sims last confirmed functional 6/11.

 | Block                | EDA Playground Simulation            |
 |----------------------|--------------------------------------|